wesib/wesib/README.md

 export class MyFeature {}
 ```

-To enable custom feature just pass it to `bootstrapComponents()` like this:
+To enable a custom feature just pass it to `bootstrapComponents()` like this:
 ```typescript
 import { bootstrapComponents } from '@wesib/wesib';